UK will give France nearly £500,000m in bid to solve small boats crisis

 Rishi Sunak hailed the summit as a ‘new beginning’ in Anglo-Franco relations

-Rishi Sunak has agreed to give nearly half a billion pounds to France in a bid to tackle illegal immigration, it was announced today, as he hailed a “new beginning” in Anglo-Franco relations.
+Rishi Sunak has agreed to give nearly half a billion pounds to France in a bid to tackle the small boats crisis, it was announced today, as he hailed a “new beginning” in Anglo-Franco relations.

 The prime minister committed to sending Paris £478 million (541 million euro) over three years to fund a new detention centre in France, as well as 500 extra police officers and more drones to stop small boats leaving French shores.